-Your Copayment/Coinsurance amount may vary based on whether the Prescription Drug, including covered Specialty Drugs, has been classified by the Plan as a first,or second, or third, or fourth "tier" Drug.
+Your Copayment/Coinsurance amount may vary based on whether the Prescription Drug, including covered Specialty Drugs, has been classified by the Plan as a first, or second, or third, or fourth "tier" Drug.
 The determination of tiers is made by the Administrator, on behalf of the Employer, based upon clinical information, and where appropriate the cost of the Drug relative to other Drugs in its therapeutic class or used to treat the same or similar condition; the availability of over-the-counter alternatives; and where appropriate certain clinical economic factors.

 - Tier 1 Prescription Drugs have the lowest Coinsurance or Copayment.
-This tier will contain low cost and preferred medications that may be Generic, single source Brand Drugs, or multi-source Brand Drugs. - Tier 2 Prescription Drugs will have a higher Coinsurance or Copayment than those in Tier 1.
-This tier will contain preferred medications that may be Generic, single source, or multi-source Brand Drugs.
+This tier will contain low cost and preferred medications that may be Generic, single source Brand Drugs, or multi-source Brand Drugs. - Tier 2 Prescription Drugs will have a higher Coinsurance or Copayment than those in Tier 1. : This tier may contain preferred medications that may be Generic, single source, or multi-source Brand Drugs.

-- Tier 3 Prescription Drugs will have a higher Coinsurance or Copayment than those in Tier 2.
-This tier will contain non-preferred and high cost medications.
-This will include medications considered Generic, single source brands, and multi-source brands. - Tier 4 Prescription Drugs will have a higher Coinsurance or Copayment than those in Tier 3.
+• Tier 3 Prescription Drugs will have a higher Coinsurance or Copayment than those in Tier 2.
+This tier may contain higher cost, preferred, and non-preferred Drugs that may be Generic, single source, or multi-source Brand Drugs.

+• Tier 4 Prescription Drugs will have a higher Coinsurance or Copayment than those in Tier 3.